Adaptive Optical Imaging with Entangled Photons: Concept

-where $K$ is a constant independent of $h$ and $S$ is the surface illuminated by the photon pairs beam in the object plane (assuming uniform illumination for clarity).
-Although its analytical form is difficult to interpret, equation 2 can be simulated numerically.
-For example, Figure~\ref{fig:concept}.c shows a sum-coordinate projection simulated in the case of a diffraction-limited imaging system.
+where $K{= \int |t(\mathbf{r}) t(-\mathbf{r})|^2 d(\mathbf{r})}$ is a constant independent of $h$. {$K$ represents the photon-pair transmission rate through the sample.} For example, Figure~\ref{fig:concept}.c shows a sum-coordinate projection simulated in the case of a diffraction-limited imaging system.
 It has a very specific shape, with a narrow peak at its center, just like the corresponding PSF.
-In the presence of optical aberrations, however, the PSF is distorted, as is the sum-coordinate projection (Fig.~\ref{fig:concept}.f), with a central correlation peak that decreases and spreads.
-The sum-coordinate projection is thus an approximation of the absolute value squared-PSF in the low-aberrations regime, its central peak value being maximal when the imaging system is limited by diffraction.
+In the presence of optical aberrations, however, the PSF is distorted, as is the sum-coordinate projection (Fig.~\ref{fig:concept}.f), with a central correlation peak that decreases and spreads. {The value of the central peak is therefore} maximal when the imaging system is limited by diffraction.
 In QAO, we use this value as a feedback signal to compensate for optical aberrations in the imaging system using a modal-based adaptive optics algorithm.
-Simulations and additional experimental data supporting this result are provided in Methods and section 2 of the supplementary document.
+Simulations and additional experimental data supporting this result are provided in section {III} of the supplementary document.